 “This serum helps to stimulate healing and regeneration of new cells and is highly anti-inflammatory.
 Remember inflammation is the core issue of all skin problems, including acne and rosacea.”

-“This blemish serum clears blemishes, normalizes oil production, shrinks pores, increases skin's immune support, hydrates, calms inflammation, protects skin from UV rays, restores the epidermal barrier, and restores dermal thickness.”
+“This blemish serum ($60) clears blemishes, normalizes oil production, shrinks pores, increases skin's immune support, hydrates, calms inflammation, protects skin from UV rays, restores the epidermal barrier, and restores dermal thickness.”

-“This moisturizer contains MSM, which is and anti-inflammatory and anti-microbial healing agent.
+“This moisturizer contains MSM, which is an anti-inflammatory and anti-microbial healing agent.
 It forms the flexible link between cells, helping to restore soluble collagen.
 It also contains oxygen plasma, a powerful anti-irritant that kills acne-causing bacteria.”

+“This is an oral supplement.
+It’s used for all skin conditions including acne, eczema, psoriasis, and rosacea.
+Olivia drinks five pumps mixed in 2-4 ounces of water a.m. and p.m.
 I also make her a special healing mask.
 The hero ingredients of which are beta-glucan and probiotics.
 Beta-glucan is a natural compound extracted from oats or plants that helps maintain a youthful appearance for the skin.
 When applied topically, beta-glucan is quickly absorbed into the skin and is accepted by the immune system, starting a process that attacks invading bacteria and viruses.
 Probiotics are helpful bacteria that protect the body from harmful bacteria that can make its way out through the skin.”

 When I do start to notice a blemish forming, I immediately clean the area.
-I'll use my daily face wash, but also use witch hazel after to really make sure I remove all dirt and oil.
+I'll use my daily face wash, but also use witch hazel ($4) after to make sure I remove all dirt and oil.
 Once I clean the area, I try not to pick or touch it at all.
 I've noticed how terribly my skin reacts when I touch it with my hands, which carry natural oils.
 (I know it can be tempting, but don't do it!)
 I also have a spot treatment that I'll use after witch hazel: Mario Badescu’s Drying Lotion ($17).
 I even sleep with this on a breakout to dry it out.

 Another trick I have is the Sirius Pulsar Blue Light Blemish Clearing Device ($25).
-Since my breakouts were more cystic and under the skin, this was really helpful for me.
+Since my breakouts were more cystic and under the skin, this was helpful for me.
 The blue light helped kill bacteria that was much deeper than on the surface of the skin.

 And I love to use Murad’s Acne Treatment Concealer ($30) to cover up blemishes.
 It’s a medicated concealer that contains a tiny bit of salicylic acid, so it treats the area and covers the blemish at the same time.
 It's one of my staples!

 Since traveling can cause my skin to act up, I take extra precautions when flying.
-While traveling I always carry Dickinson's Witch Hazel Formula Towelettes with Aloe ($19).
+While traveling I always carry Dickinson's Witch Hazel Formula Towelettes with Aloe ($4).
 I use these if my skin is feeling dirty and I don't have any way of washing my face.
 I also travel with a facial mist for hydration.
 My current favorite is La Mer’s The Mist ($70).
 For really long flights, I'll also bring an eye cream.
 I love La Mer’s Illuminating Gel ($145).